Super Lawyers

 We have been working to piece together information on medical experts in different types of tort cases.
 Most of these are medical malpractice experts, but we are trying to cover the landscape of experts that you need in any tort claim requiring medical testimony.

 Also, in the interests of full disclosure, we do not include on this list experts that our law firm has used in the past.
 Many experts are probably entirely pleased to be included on any list of experts because that is how they get work.
-But many of our experts are treating doctors who stepped in to help out their patient in our case or because they saw a rare case and felt they must speak up.
+But many of our experts are treating doctors who stepped in to help out their patient, in our case, or because they saw a rare tragedy and felt they must speak up.
 So we do not want anyone thinking that by working with us, it means your name is on a list we prepare and provide to the public.

 Anesthesiology